-The result for 2015 was SEK -252 billion.
-Together with a capital surplus of SEK 423 billion from 2014, this yields a capital surplus of SEK 171 billion at the end of 2015.
-The year's negative result is due to liabilities increasing more than assets in 2015.
-Assets still exceed liabilities by 2.0 percent.
-The system's balance ratio is calculated at 1.0201 and the damped balance ratio at 1.0067.
-The damped balance ratio will affect the recalculation of pension balances and pension payments at year-end 2016/2017.
+The result for 2016 was SEK -173 billion.
+Together with a capital surplus of SEK 171 billion from 2015, this yields a capital surplus of SEK 344 billion at the end of 2016.
+The year's positive result is due to assets increasing more than liabilities in 2016.
+Assets exceed liabilities by almost 4 percent.
+The system's balance ratio is calculated at 1.0395 and the damped balance ratio at 1.0132.
+The damped balance ratio will affect the recalculation of pension balances and pension payments at year-end 2017/2018.
+The positive impact of the balance sheet on indexation 2017/2018 is such that the balance period which started in 2010 will be completed at that year-end.

-Assets increased in 2015 by 1.4 percent.
-The contribution asset increased by SEK 77 billion, or 1.0 percent.
-Because the new calculation rules were applied for the first time this year, one-off effects are included in this figure.
-The turnover duration value changed by SEK -256 billion and the contribution revenue value by SEK 333 billion.
-The buffer fund, i.e. the First - Fourth and the Sixth National Pension Fund, increased by SEK 46 billion, or 3.9 percent.
-The yield was SEK 67 billion, or 5.6 percent relative to initial fund value.
-Like 2014, 2015 was a year when the funds' expenses, pension payments and administrative costs exceeded pension contributions paid into the inkomstpension system.
-The difference resulted in a negative contribution of SEK 21 billion.
-Inkomstpension assets increased in total by SEK 123 billion.
+Assets increased in 2016 by 4.3 percent.
+The contribution asset increased by SEK 279 billion, or 3.7 percent.
+The turnover duration value changed by SEK -59 billion and the contribution revenue value by SEK 339 billion.
+The buffer fund, i.e. the First - Fourth and the Sixth National Pension Fund, increased by SEK 91 billion, or 7.4 percent.
+The yield was SEK 119 billion, or 9.6 percent relative to initial fund value.
+Like 2015, 2016 was a year when the funds' expenses, pension payments and administrative costs exceeded pension contributions paid into the inkomstpension system.
+The difference resulted in a negative contribution of SEK 27 billion.
+Inkomstpension assets increased in total by SEK 371 billion.

-During 2015 pension liability increased by SEK 375 billion, or 4.6 per cent.
-Liability recalculation, indexing, increased liability to the gainfully employed by SEK 189 billion and liability to pensioners by SEK 189 billion.
-In total, the effect was an increase of the pension liability by SEK 378 billion.
-The pension disbursements of the year exceeded pension credit earned for the year and ATP points, including certain adjustments, thus contributing to a reduction of the liability by SEK 19 billion.
+During 2016 pension liability increased by SEK 197 billion, or 2.3 percent.
+Liability recalculation, indexing, increased liability to the gainfully employed by SEK 141 billion and liability to pensioners by SEK 79 billion.
+In total, the effect was an increase of the pension liability by SEK 219 billion.
+The pension disbursements of the year exceeded pension credit earned for the year and ATP points, including certain adjustments, thus contributing to a reduction of the liability by SEK 16 billion.
 The liability to retirees is affected by changes in life expectancy.
-Compared to 2014, the average expected payout duration (economic life expectancy) for a 65-year-old has increased by 17 days.
-Because of the longer expected payout duration, the liability has grown by SEK 15 billion.
+Compared to 2015, the average expected payout duration (economic life expectancy) for a 65-year-old has decreased by 3 days.
+Because of the shorter expected payout duration, the liability has decreased by SEK 7 billion.
+The fact that the average economic life expectancy has decreased does not represent a trend break but reflects a change in the selection of data used in calculating the economic annuity divisor.
+For more details see the report "VER 2016-390 Payment Age and Economic Annuity Divisors".